 Please be aware that each project presentation is owned by the individual cohort participant as is not copyrighted to NES.

-Find projects which involve implementing, adopting or adapting a digital system for the benefit of people.
-This could also include digitising an existing process.
-Projects range across various systems which exist across health and social care, from electronic prescribing, telephone systems to electronic patient records.
+Find projects which involve implementing, adopting or adapting a digital system or process for the benefit of people.
+This could also include digitalising an existing process.
+Projects range across various systems which exist across health and social care, from electronic prescribing, telephone systems to electronic care records.

 Find projects which involve digital solutions for staff education.
 These projects focus on creative ways to deliver learning, from remote mentoring to taking learning resources online.

-Find projects which involve digital solutions for patient education.
+Find projects which involve digital solutions for service user education.
 This theme encompasses some projects where patients are given opportunities to self-manage their condition using the support provided.
-Some projects also relate to increasing the digital skills of patients.
+Some projects also relate to increasing the digital skills of service users.

 Find projects which focus on harnessing data to improve services and outcomes for people.
 This could be using data that currently exists and ensuring that teams factor the it into decision-making processes, presenting it in a user-friendly format or perhaps using data to make predictions about the future needs of people.